What is DREAMS?

 Where can I get more information about DREAMS?

-We continue to update the HOUR website, HOUR social media accounts, and our Undergraduate Research Community on HopkinsGroups with new information, so bookmark us and check back regularly!
+We continue to update the HOUR website, HOUR social media accounts, and the HOUR Undergraduate Research Community on HopkinsGroups with new information, so bookmark us and check back regularly!
 And as always, you can email us anytime at HOUR@jhu.edu.